Shayan-Jamal/ShayanJamal.github.io/README.md

 📁 1.
 E-commerce Sales & Customer Analysis in Excel

 Description:
-Designed an Excel dashboard to visualize sales insights.Depict Total Sales, Total Profit and used charts to make the dashboard more understandable.Also used slicers for months and year.
+Designed an Excel dashboard to visualize sales insights.Depict Total Sales, Total Profit and used charts to make the dashboard more understandable.Also used slicers for months, years and state.
 [![VIEW](https://img.shields.io/badge/VIEW-Project-yellow)](https://github.com/Shayan-Jamal/E-commerce-store-sales-dashboard-project-)
 ![E-commerce Excel](Assets/Images/Project%202(excel).png)